Complete moduli of cubic threefolds and their intermediate Jacobians: Extending the intermediate Jacobian map versus extending the Prym map

 \subsection{Abstract deformations and forgetful functors}

 Let $X\subseteq \mathbb P^n$ be a hypersurface.
 There is a natural forgetful functor

 to the functor of abstract deformations of $X$.
 For reduced hypersurfaces of degree $d$ in $\mathbb P^n$ with $n\ge 3$, $d\ge 2$, and $(n,d)\ne (3,4)$, the forgetful functor $\operatorname{Def}_{X\hookrightarrow \mathbb P^n}\to \operatorname{Def}_X$ is formally smooth (e.g., \cite[p.135]{sernesi}).
 In particular, it is formally smooth for cubic threefolds with isolated singularities.
-For cubic threefolds with isolated singularities of the type prescribed by du Plessis--Wall (Fact \ref{F:DPW}), we have at the level of miniversal spaces a diagram
+For cubic threefolds with isolated singularities of the type prescribed by du Plessis--Wall (Fact \ref{F:DPW}), i.e., $\tau_{tot}(X)<16$, we have at the level of semiuniversal spaces a diagram

 identifying the discriminant spaces.
 It follows from the diagram that $B_X\to \prod B_{T_i}$ is formally smooth, and in this way we also obtain

 for some $m$.